isomerpages/moe-marsilingsec/_our-curriculum/CCA Uniformed Groups/Red Cross Youth.md

 **Objectives**

 *   To nurture compassionate leaders for humanity
+*   To empower youth and develop their character, leadership, and life-saving skills through service and community involvement, ultimately fostering responsible and compassionate citizens
 *   To equip cadets with basic red cross knowledge, blood donation knowledge, first aid skills, disaster management skills and other life-saving facilitation skills
 *   To develop confident team players with good communication, organization, interpersonal and leadership skills
 *   To provide opportunities for students to progressively develop CCA-specific knowledge, skills, values and attitudes through sustained participation